-If you have the Subversive Eclipse plugin installed you can select the newly generated projects, right click on them and choose "Share Projects" and follow the instructions in the wizard to set up the connection to the Kepler repository (https://code.kepler-
+If you have the Subversive Eclipse plugin installed, you can select the newly generated projects, right click on them, choose "Share Projects", and follow the instructions in the wizard to set up the connection to the Kepler repository (https://code.kepler-project.org/code/kepler/).
+Repeat the process for the ptolemy project using the Ptolemy repository (svn://source.eecs.berkeley.edu/chess/ptII/).

-If you have the Subversive plugin installed, see Updating the local copy of the Kepler sources
+If you have the Subversive plugin installed, see Updating the local copy of the Kepler sources.

-To run kepler, create a new Java Application Run Configuration: with project: loader, Main class: org.kepler.Kepler
+To run Kepler, create a new Java Application Run Configuration: with project: loader, Main class: org.kepler.Kepler

-These instructions and further reference detail, including how to run a workflow from the command line, and setting system properties, and other details can be found at: Kepler Build System Instructions and Overview.
+These instructions and further reference details, including how to run a workflow from the command line and setting system properties, can be found at: Kepler Build System Instructions and Overview.

-1.5.2 Contributing to Kepler
+1.5.2 CONTRIBUTING TO KEPLER

-In order to contribute directly to Kepler, one must use a named account to enable you to make changes to the web site or the SVN repositories.
-In general, people with write access should only make changes to modules with which they are directly involved or that they have discussed with the relevant Infrastructure and Development Teams.
+In order to contribute directly to Kepler, one must use a named account.
+This enables the user to make changes to the web site or the SVN repositories.
+In general, people with write-access should only make changes to modules with which they are directly involved or that they have discussed with the relevant Infrastructure and Development Teams.
 Please be sure you have contacted the appropriate Team(s) before you request an account.

-To request a named account, send an email to pmc@ecoinformatics.org with your name, association and a brief description of your project needs.
+To request a named account, send an email to pmc@ecoinformatics.org with your name, association, and a brief description of your project needs.

-1.6 Reporting Bugs
+1.6 REPORTING BUGS

-The Kepler project uses Bugzilla for reporting bugs as well as for sharing future development plans.
-Please register yourself by creating a new bugzilla account to participate in future plans, bug reports, and updates.
-Note that you need to have an ecoinformatics.org account to be able to register.
+The Kepler project uses Redmine for reporting bugs as well as for sharing future development plans.
+Please register yourself by creating a new account to participate in future plans, bug reports, and updates.

-Bugzilla is one example of a class of programs called "Defect Tracking Systems", or, more commonly, "Bug-Tracking Systems".
+Redmine is one example of a class of programs called "Defect Tracking Systems" or, more commonly, "Bug-Tracking Systems".
 Defect Tracking Systems allow individual or groups of developers to keep track of outstanding bugs in their product effectively.